ericwindmill/flutter-by-example-www/content/lessons/3_firebase/1_setup_firebase.md

 Firebase is collection of tools that app developers can use to solve 'boilerplate' problems.
 The biggest of which are user authentication and a realtime database.

 Every app pretty much needs these two things.
-Rather than handrolling a solution to these problems on every project you make, why not just defer to the experts?
+Rather than hand-rolling a solution to these problems on every project you make, why not just defer to the experts?

 I encourage you to poke around the Firebase homepage if you aren't convinced, and return to this when you're ready to set it up.